263 pointsby pseudolus4 months ago36 comments

 Thus, the IM-1 was cheap.

-• gtirloni2 days ago
+• trhway4 months ago

 <tangent>Not a native English speaker here, my focus stopped at the subtitle "Robotic private spacecraft touched down about 250 miles from its intended landing site on Thursday".
 It feels odd to read "robotic private spacecraft" instead of "private robotic spacecraft" but I can't explain why.</tangent>

-• celsius14142 days ago
+• celsius14144 months ago

 You are likely aware of the English language's feature of multiple adjectives (that are modifying the same noun) needing to appear in a certain order to sound "correct".
 So for example "yellow big balloon" sounds wrong but "big yellow balloon" sounds right.
 This is because SIZE is supposed to come before COLOR in standard English phrases.